ninjahome/ninja-go/testCase.md

 12. check peers of all topics
       - 12.1 one node setup
       - 12.2 more than one node setup
-13. only one node setup
+13. only one node setup, check the thread syncing and waiting
     - 13.1 boot node
     - 13.2 normal node